 Tidal currents, aids to navigation system, buoys and fog signals, radio aids to marine navigation, chart symbols, terms and abbreviations, sailing directions.

 A Chart and Publication Correction Record Card system can be used to ensure that every publication is properly corrected prior use by mariners.
+IHO to provide text

 Scope